nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/maths.md

 3. Find out how many sandwiches you can make?
 4. You have taken a large job lot of bread, 800 slices in total, and it's starting to go stale.
 Quickly adjust the code to find out how many sandwiches you can make with all that bread.
 5. You decide to make Club sandwiches for a swanky dinner, and you need 3 slices for each.
 Adjust the code to find out how many sandwiches you can make with those 800 slices?
+6. There's a problem with the delivery and some of the bread comes damaged!
+You estimate 10% it is no good!
+How many slices do you have now?
+How many sandwices can you make?

 ### Answers

-If you have 800 slices, you need to change the value of the slices variable like so:
+If you have 800 slices, you need to change the value of the `slices` variable like so:

 ```js
 let slices = 800;